Self-Care and Non-Surgical Treatments

 Non-surgical incontinence treatments

-- Physical therapy (PT).
+Physical therapy (PT).
 A physical approach to healing the body, involving active and passive range-of-motion exercises and assistive techniques, can help stimulate and strengthen weak or damaged muscles.
-(Franciscan’s pelvic floor therapists are specially trained in providing the full range of pelvic floor therapies.)
+(Franciscan Health System’s pelvic floor therapists are specially trained in providing the full range of pelvic floor therapies.)

 Some conditions can only be resolved through surgery - but with Franciscan’s expert surgeons and state-of-the-art technology, many procedures are minimally-invasive, which means accelerated healing time.